 OpenAPIs and Pact are designed with different ends in mind.
 The differences can be summarised below:

-The Swagger / OpenAPI specification aims to standardise the description and structure of an API.
+The OpenAPI specification aims to standardise the description and structure of an API.
 It can tell you what APIs are available and what fields/structure it expects and can generate documentation/UI to interact with one.
-What it is not, is a testing framework.
+What it is not (on its own) is a testing framework.

 Pact on the other hand, is essentially a unit testing framework using specification by example.
 It just so happens that to be able to run those tests on the API consumer and provider side, it needs to generate an intermediate format to be able to communicate that structure - this is the specification.